 - Be sure to make your cookie dough pieces fairly small so that they can be evenly distributed through the ice cream.

-- Use mini chocolate chips instead of regular sized chocolate chips.
+- Use mini chocolate chips instead of regular sized chocolate chips for better distribution.

 Cookie Dough Ice Cream